Reasons to invest in Baltic forestland

 There are numerous good reasons to invest in Baltic forestland.
 On this page we have summarized some of the best reasons.

-Attractive return of 5 - 7 % going forward
+Attractive returns of 5 - 6 % (expected)

 - Value is primarily based on mature timber and capital appreciation in young stands